Walter Fifita

 Walter Fifita (born 6 June 1997) is a Tonga international rugby union player.
-He plays for Glasgow Warriors in the United Rugby Championship.
+He played for Glasgow Warriors in the United Rugby Championship.
 He plays on the wing.

 Rugby Union career

 Professional career

 He played for El Salvador in Spain for the 2018-19 season.

 From 2019 to 2021 he then played for North Harbour in the National Provincial Championship in New Zealand.

 On 12 October 2021 Fifita signed for Glasgow Warriors.
 He stated:

 I’m pretty stoked to be signed for Glasgow and start this new chapter in my career.
 I can’t wait to step out onto the field with these guys and I’m really happy.
 I’m really grateful for the opportunity and I want to thank both my agent and Glasgow for presenting me with it.
 Coming overseas was a big chance for me – I enjoyed my experience of it in the past when I was in Spain, and I’m looking forward to making more memories.
 I love to carry the ball and hopefully I can show the fans what I can do on the field.

 He made his competitive debut for the Warriors on 8 January 2022, as a substitute in the match against the Ospreys in the United Rugby Championship.
 Fifita earned the Glasgow Warrior No. 340.
+He was released by the Warriors in April 2023.
+He made 3 appearances for the club.